selivan/selivan.github.io/about/index.md

 ---
 layout: default
 ---
-I have been collecting notes on my linux administration experience for a while.
-Now at last this blog is created.
-I am going to publish all notes I have collected and anything I will create further.
+My name is Pavel Selivanov.
+I created this blog to write down notes on my Linux administration experience.
+Hope somebody will find this helpful.

-I am trying to store any stuff I created that may help anybody else in my [github repositories](https://github.com/selivan).
+Also, when I happen to create some probably useful stuff, I put it on my [github](https://github.com/selivan).